4 Action Packed Days in Mexico City

 Dinner started off with three street snacks to enjoy before being immersed in taco heaven.
 These are not your typical American beef & cheese concoction either.
 These tacos featured fresh ingredients inspired by the chef’s home in Oaxaca, Mexico.
 That meant lots of seafood (crab, octopus, sea bass) and corn.

-We also got to try our first Enmolada – made with aged mole.
+I also got to try my first Enmolada – made with aged mole.
 For dessert there was an incredible churro.
-I was not hungry, but I could have eaten about 10 of those churros.
+I was not hungry by that point, but I could have eaten about 10 of those churros.

-After dinner it was early to bed to rest up for our next adventure!
+After dinner it was early to bed to rest up for the next days adventures!

 Day 3 - Adventures in Teotihuacan, Mexico